-Access to and Linkage with Clinical Care
+Access & Linkage with Clinical Care

 Greene County Public Health strives to create sustainable, effective linkages between health care providers and community organizations to improve patients' access to preventive and chronic care services by developing partnerships between organizations that share a common goal of improving the health of people and the communities of Greene County.